 While most of the writing resources listed below are free, I did include a few paid options that I felt were well worth the cost, including some freelance writing books.

 Disclaimer: Several of my resources here at All Indie Writers have been included.
-Obviously I'm affiliated with those resources.
+Obviously I'm affiliated with those resources wherever you see this site's name mentioned.

 Freelance Writing Blogs